Ubymed/ubymed_backend/README.md

 3. Install dependencies
 4. Configure a database
 5. Migrate to database
-6. Run a development server
+6. Run a local server

 ### Cloning Repository